GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Button.md

 ## Warning buttons

 Warning buttons are designed to make users think carefully before they use them.
-They only work if used very sparingly.
+Warning buttons only work well if used very sparingly..

 Only use warning buttons for actions with serious destructive consequences that cannot be easily undone by a user, such as permanently deleting an account.